Bimbo, Central African Republic: History

 On 20 November 1964, Bimbo became the capital of Ombella-M'Poko for two years until it was replaced by Boali.
 However, Bimbo was reinstated as the capital of Ombella-M'Poko in 1969.
+On 10 December 2020, Bimbo was transferred from Ombella-M'Poko prefecture to Bangui prefecture, and once again Boali became the capital of Ombella-M'Poko.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).

 The highest record temperature was 44 C on February 25, 2004, while the lowest record temperature was 3 C on January 22, 1993.